 #3 – Consider Natural Therapies

-There are many anti-anxiety medications you can ask your veterinarian about if your dog has severe anxiety, but we recommend trying natural therapies first.
+There are many anti-anxiety medications you can ask your veterinarian about if your dog has severe anxiety, but we recommend trying natural therapies first, such as a calming chew.
 For dogs that have a mild phobia, they seem to work quite well.
 Melatonin is a natural hormone that is used for many ailments, including insomnia.
 It’s a natural way to make your dog feel more tired and hopefully sleep through the storm or take the edge off their anxiety.
 Bach flower extracts and lavender oil are also natural calming alternatives that you might want to try.
 Make sure you ask your veterinarian for specific dosage advice and administration before giving your dog any natural supplements.

 #4 – Try Professional Help